cursey/safetyhook/README.md

 ## Installation

-SafetyHook can be added via CMake's `FetchContent`, git submodules, or copied directly into your project.
-By default, it comes bundled with the [Zydis](https://github.com/zyantific/zydis) disassembler.
-If you already have [Zydis](https://github.com/zyantific/zydis) integrated into your project you can disable SafetyHook's bundling by using the CMake option `-DSAFETYHOOK_BUNDLE_ZYDIS=OFF`.
+SafetyHook can be added via CMake's `FetchContent`, git submodules, or copied directly into your project using the amalgamated builds.
+SafetyHook requires [Zydis](https://github.com/zyantific/zydis) to function.

+### Amalgamated builds

+This is the easiest way to use safety hook.
+You can find amalgamated builds on the releases page.
+Simply download the ZIP file containing [Zydis](https://github.com/zyantific/zydis) (or without [Zydis](https://github.com/zyantific/zydis) if you already have it in your project) and copy the files into your project.

+You may need to define `ZYDIS_STATIC_BUILD` if you're using the build with [Zydis](https://github.com/zyantific/zydis) included.

-### FetchContent
+### CMake FetchContent

 ```CMake
 include(FetchContent)